Crevils/InstaReport/README.md

 cd InstaReport
 python ReportBot.pyc
 ```
-[Tool Works Best on Windows and linux. does not support Termux, as android termux do not have visual C++ runtime support.]
+### Works on Windows And Linux.

-### Works On Android(Termux), Windows And Linux
+#### Termux Version is in developement, as android do not have required dependacies pre-built.

 # Features
 1. Reports Targeted Instagram Profile